IHOXOHI/OIO/README.md

 # OIO
 Upython code to copy a file between 2 boards by uart commands.
 The ask file is on the board which act; the responses file is on the board which react.
+On the react board the script have to run.
 For moment works just with upython...
 The board's parameters are done with a Pybnano_V2.
 I will add a pure python form.
 On the board which act, you can write :
 "